jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-3.md

 Black skin is common to the people of the 1st and 2nd zones.
 This is caused by the air in which they live, and which comes about under the influence of the greatly increased heat in the south.

 The sun is at the zenith there twice a year at short intervals.
 In (almost) all seasons, the sun is in culmination for a long time.
 The light of the sun, therefore, is plentiful.
 220 People there have (to undergo) a very severe summer, and their skins turn black because of the excessive heat.

 Something similar happens in the two corresponding zones to the north, the seventh and sixth zones.
 There, a white color (of skin) is common among the inhabitants, likewise the result of the composition of the air in which they live, and which comes about under the influence of the excessive cold in the north.
 The sun is always on the horizon within the visual field (of the human observer), or close to it.
 It never ascends to the zenith, nor even (gets) close to it.

-The heat, therefore, is weak in this region, and the cold severe in (almost) all seasons.
-In consequence, the color of the inhabitants is white, and they tend to have little body hair.
-Further consequences of the excessive cold are blue eyes, freckled skin, and blond hair.
+The heat, therefore, is weak in this region.
+The cold severe in almost all seasons.

+This makes their inhabitants white-skinned, with little body hair.
+Further consequences of the excessive cold are:
+- blue eyes
+- freckled skin
+- blond hair.

 The fifth, fourth, and third zones occupy an intermediate position.
 They have an abundant share of temperance 221 which is the golden mean.
 The fourth zone, being the one most nearly in the center, is as temperate as can be.

 The physique and character of its inhabitants are temperate to the (high) degree necessitated by the composition of the air in which they live.
 The 3rd and 5th zones lie on either side of the 4th, but they are less centrally located.
 They are closer to the hot south beyond the third zone and the cold north beyond the fifth zone.
 However, they do not become intemperate.